thehereward/DevOps-Module-07-Workshop/README.md

 # Running the app

 The project should now build.
-Confirm this via *Build* → *Build Solution* (or `CTRL+SHIFT+B`).
+Confirm this via *Build* → *Build Solution* (or `CTRL+SHIFT+B`/`Cmd+SHIFT+B`).

-You can now run the app by clicking the play button (▶), which should say *IIS Express*.
+You can now run the app by clicking the play button (▶).

 This should launch the website at: [https://localhost:44363/](https://localhost:44363/)

 # Running the tests
-These tests will also be run by the Jenkins job whenever you push.

 ## Running the web tests
 These tests are in the DotnetTemplate.Web.Tests project.
-No setup is required to run them and they'll also be run by the jenkins job whenever you push.
+No setup is required to run them.
 See the sections below for how to run one test, all tests in a file or all the tests in the project.

 ## Run one test
 Open the test file, find the test you want to run, click the icon to the left of the test name.